Schools with Phlebotomy Classes & Programs

 Hybrid & Online Phlebotomy Programs

-Phlebotomy schools offer a number of options for students seeking flexibility in their course schedules.
-Although programs require students’ presence during the clinical, laboratory, or externship portions of their programs, some schools offer the opportunity to complete their coursework remotely.
+Phlebotomy schools offer several options for students seeking flexibility in their course schedules.
+Although programs require students’ presence during their programs’ clinical, laboratory, or externship portions, some schools offer the opportunity to complete their coursework remotely.

 CLIMB Program at Portland Community College